-The Company did not repurchase any shares of its outstanding common stock during the short year and last three fiscal years.
+The Company did not repurchase any shares of its outstanding common stock in any period.
 Restrictive covenants in the Company's pre-bankruptcy credit facilities and bankruptcy-related debtor-in-possession credit facilities prevented the Company's repurchase of additional common stock.